Amish Granola Recipe

 I am a cereal person, and I could eat cereal every morning for breakfast and be perfectly happy with it.
 (I love cereal for a late-night snack too!)
 My husband, however, likes a big cooked breakfast.
 But he doesn’t get a cooked breakfast every morning.
 I do, however, always have my no-sugar granola cereal in the cupboard, and sometimes he will eat that before he goes to work.
 This healthy granola cereal has protein and fills you up more than store-bought cereal.
 It will give you energy for the day.
 And there are added health benefits of eating oats as well.

-This Amish granola has lots of nuts in for protein.
-But if you want healthy protein granola with even higher protein content, you could add a scoop of vanilla protein powder.
-This homemade granola cereal recipe is very versatile.
+This Amish homemade granola cereal has lots of nuts in for protein.
+But if you want healthy protein granola with an even higher protein content, you could add a scoop of vanilla protein powder.
+This granola cereal recipe is very versatile.
 You can add extra protein, raw cashew pieces, chopped dates, raisins, pepitas, sunflower seeds, or anything else you think would go well with granola cereal.

 Pour oats into a large bowl, add coconut, flaxseed, nuts, and cinnamon.
 Heat olive oil and honey in a saucepan, over low heat, until the honey is melted.
 Add salt, vanilla, and maple flavoring.
 Stir till combined and pour over top of the oats, stirring to coat evenly.

 Spread the granola onto a large cookie sheet pan or two 9 x 13 cake pans.
 Bake at 275 degrees for approximately 1 1/2 hours or desired doneness.
 Stir occasionally to roast evenly.